 With an abundance of clinical experience, Bob continues to provide therapy services, primarily consultative services to industrial clients and he also provides on-site therapy services in the industrial setting.
 Bob is certified by Ergoscience to perform functional capacity evaluations and on-site job demands analysis.

-PT, MHS, PT Director
+PT, MHS, Director of Operations

 Karen graduated from The Ohio State University with a Bachelor’s degree in physical therapy in 1993.
 She earned her Master’s degree in health sciences from the University of Indianapolis in 2002.
 Karen has been with Community Sports and Therapy Center her entire career.
 She began initially as a staff physical therapist in 1993 and currently serves as the Director of Physical Therapy.